matwerber1/aws-amplify-subscribe-lambda-to-dynamodb-api-table-stream/README.md

 	}
 	```

 	Note: the `XXXXXX` above should have the name of the API you used during `amplify add api`.
+If you do not see this parameter, you may need to run `amplify update function`, and choose to grant your function permission to your API (I need to validate this...).

 2. In the `Resources:` section, add the following: